xalidsabah/Happy-Birthday/README.md

 ## 🤝 Contributing

-Enhance the Ultimate XALID Edition with Sound!
+Enhance the Ultimate Edition with Sound!
 Ideas:
 - **Additional sound effects** and audio samples
 - **More musical compositions** and themes
 - **Advanced audio mixing** and effects